top of page

 A resonant message emerged: the Toronto Zoo serves as a sanctuary of preservation as much as a stage for presentation.
 The meticulously designed exhibits aim to forge connections between visitors and the natural world, illustrating the vital interdependencies that bind species to their environments.

-Nature Photography by Blake Ferguson depicts Helianthus Occidentalis Flower captured in the Toronto Zoo in Ontario, Canada.
+A Flower Photograph of a Helianthus Occidentalis captured in the Toronto Zoo in Ontario, Canada.

 Helianthus Occidentalis - Flower Photography by Blake Ferguson - Toronto Zoo